paulhu1997/camel/docs/key_modules/models.md

 ```

 ## Open source LLMs
-In the current landscape, for those seeking highly stable content generation, OpenAI's GPT-3.5 turbo,  GPT-4o are often recommended.
-However, the field is rich with many other outstanding open-source models that also yield commendable results.
-CAMEL can support developers to delve into integrating these open-source large language models (LLMs) to achieve project outputs based on unique input ideas.
+In the current large language models (LLMs) landscape, for those seeking highly stable content generation, OpenAI's GPT-3.5 turbo,  GPT-4o are often recommended.
+However, the field is rich with many other outstanding open-source alternatives that  yield commendable results.
+CAMEL can support developers to delve into integrating these open-source LLMs to achieve project outputs based on unique input ideas.

 While proprietary models like GPT-3.5 turbo and GPT-4 have set high standards for content generation, open-source alternatives offer viable solutions for experimentation and practical use.
 These models, supported by active communities and continuous improvements, provide flexibility and cost-effectiveness for developers and researchers.

 You can find the in-detail code tutorial of [how to connect to LLMs](https://www.notion.so/User-Service-Agent-Discord-auto-posting-to-be-confirmed-by-Backend-team-006ee7e719a5448faa0f5987d17273e9?pvs=21), we will walk you through the process of:

-1. **Selecting an Open Source LLM**: Understand the strengths and capabilities of various models available in the open-source community.
+1. **Selecting an Open Source LLM**: Understanding the strengths and capabilities of various models available in the open-source community.
 2. **Setting Up the Environment**: Learn how to set up your development environment to integrate these models.
 This includes installing necessary libraries, configuring runtime environments, and ensuring compatibility with your project requirements.
 3. **Model Integration**: Step-by-step guidance on integrating your chosen LLM into your development workflow.
-We will cover API configurations, and leveraging pre-trained weights to maximize model performance for tasks.
+We will cover API configurations and leverage pre-trained weights to maximize model performance for tasks.

-While CAMEL implements some of models in-house, others are integrated through third-party providers.
-This hybrid approach enables CAMEL to provide a comprehensive and flexible toolkit for building with LLMs.
+While CAMEL implements some of the models in-house, others are integrated through third-party providers.
+This hybrid approach enables CAMEL to provide users with a comprehensive and flexible toolkit for building with LLMs.

 ## Use your local models with Ollama (ex. set up Llama 3 locally)